MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Privacy: **Public**

+	- Create a team for this group: **Yes**

-16. After creating the Accounting group, you will be returned to the **Active teams and groups** window.
+15. After creating the Accounting group, you will be returned to the **Active teams and groups** window.
 It may take a few minutes for the Accounting group to appear, so you may need to select the **Refresh** option on the menu bar once or twice.
-Note that there are four tabs on this page, one for each group type (Microsoft 365, Distribution list, Mail-enabled security, and Security).
-The **Microsoft 365** tab is displayed by default, which is the group type assigned to the Accounting group.
+Note that there are four tabs on this page, one for each group type (Microsoft 365, Distribution list, and Security).
+The **Teams & Microsoft 365 groups** tab is displayed by default, which is the group type of the Accounting group.
 So the Accounting group should be displayed in this tab.

-17. Once the **Accounting** group appears under the **Microsoft 365** tab, select the **Accounting** name.
+16. Once the **Accounting** group appears under the **Teams & Microsoft 365 groups** tab, select the **Accounting** name.
 You will now add members to this group.

-18. In the **Accounting** pane that appears, the **General** tab is displayed by default.
+17. In the **Accounting** pane that appears, the **General** tab is displayed by default.
 Select the **Membership** tab.

-19. In the **Membership** tab, four sub-tabs (Owners, Members, Site visitors, and About membership and permissions) are displayed in the left-hand column.
+18. In the **Membership** tab, four sub-tabs (Owners, Members, Site visitors, and About membership and permissions) are displayed in the left-hand column.
 The **Owners** sub-tab is displayed by default.
 In the **Owners** sub-tab, Joni Sherman should appear as the only group owner.

-20. Select the **Members** sub-tab.
+19. Select the **Members** sub-tab.
 In the **Members** sub-tab, select the **Add members** button.

-21. In the **Add team members to Accounting** pane, select in the **Search by name or email address** field.
+20. In the **Add team members to Accounting** pane, select in the **Search by name or email address** field.
 This displays the list of active users. <br/>

 	In the list of users, select **Alex Wilber**.
 Note that you have to select back into the field to display the list of users.
 Select **Joni Sherman**, select back in the field, and then select **Lynne Robbins**.
 Once all three users are selected, select the **Add (3)** button at the bottom of the pane.

-22. Once the three new members have been added to the group, select the **X** in the upper right-hand corner of the **Accounting** pane to close it.
+21. Once the three new members have been added to the group, select the **X** in the upper right-hand corner of the **Accounting** pane to close it.

-23. After adding members to the Accounting group, you will be returned to the **Active teams and groups** window.
-Select the **Security** tab to display the list of Security groups.
-Repeat steps 3-14 to add a new group with the following information: <br/>
+22. After adding members to the Accounting group, you will be returned to the **Active teams and groups** window.
+Select the **Security groups** tab to display the list of Security groups.
+Repeat steps 3-14 to add a new group with the following information : <br/>

-	- Group type: **Security**
+	- Group type: **Security**, so select the **+Add a security group** option

 	- Name: **IT Admins**